cozycodegh/cordova-plugin-inapppurchases/docs/getAllProductInfo.md

-products[i]["priceRaw"]     // price of the product as a number string products[i]["country"]      // country of the pricing information, iOS only products[i]["currency"]     // price units products[i]["introductoryPrice"] //iOS only - contains more information subscription introductory free trials or other offers (eg. length of the offer) products[i]["introductoryPriceSupported"] //iOS only - introductoryPrice price offers are supported for this account currently in their billing country products[i]["introductoryOriginalPrice"] //iOS only - contains the original price before the introductory offer was applied
+products[i]["priceRaw"]     // price of the product as a number string products[i]["country"]      // country of the pricing information, iOS only products[i]["currency"]     // price units products[i]["introductoryPrice"] //contains an array with more information about subscription introductory free trials or other offers (price, priceRaw, subscriptionPeriod, etc.) products[i]["introductoryPriceSupported"] //introductoryPrice price offers are supported for this account currently in their billing country products[i]["introductoryOriginalPrice"] //contains the original subsription price before the introductory offer was applied
 ```

 ## Example